LPD-EPFL/byzfl/docs/_build/html/_sources/index.rst.txt

 ByzFL provides three main tools.

-1. Robust aggregations and pre-aggregations.
+1. Robust aggregators and pre-aggregators.
 2. Implementation of attacks.
 3. Pipeline to train and benchmark new methods using ByzFL implemented schemes.